 Google My Business (GMB) listings are crucial to the success and continued operations of small businesses.
 These free listings play a significant role in generating traffic and attracting calls, as well as encouraging customers to come to their physical store.
 When your listing gets penalized it become vital for a reinstatement.
+Learn more about google my business reinstatement request.

 A GMB listing suspension essentially means that your business listing is no longer visible on Google and other related services.
 It may also mean that your business listing is “unverified”, which often means that you are no longer able to manage it.